3mdeb/news-and-ideas/blog/content/post/2020-01-03-esxi-67-boot-issue-part1.md

 research, we tried to use `mboot.c32` from different versions of SYSLINUX.

-ESXi uses its own version, which implements Mutiboot (we first though that this is a typo, but it isn't) protocol.
+ESXi uses its own version, which implements Mutiboot (we first though that this is a typo, but apparently it's not) protocol.
 As the name suggests, it is a mutated variant of Multiboot :) Do not try to start ESXi with SYSLINUX's modules as they will not work.

 ## Source code and debug info